 - We assessed the design and implementation of internal controls deemed as key to the commercial agreements and procurement process; - We recalculated the amounts "commercial agreements proceeds" receivable for a sample of purchase transactions.
 We assessed the terms established in the agreement, recalculated the proceeds receivable, compared them against the carrying amount, examined subsequent financial settlement and/or receipt of the bonus goods by examining the purchase invoice; - We carried out the sampling for other commercial agreements (price reduction/difference, store opening, cooperative advertising etc.), obtained the supporting documentation for the agreements made, including evidence of subsequent financial settlement and/or deduction for receipt of the bonus goods, by examining the purchase invoice; - We also observed the due date in the supporting documentation and validated the entire aging list presented by the Company.
-We also evaluated the adequacy of the recognition of entries selected for testing; - We analyzed the monthly changes in balances recognized with commercial discounts in relation to sales costs, taking into account trends, seasonal factors and historic information; and - We also assessed whether the disclosures in the combined financial statements take the material information about commercial discounts into account.
+We also evaluated the adequacy of the recognition of entries selected for testing; - We analyzed the monthly changes in balances recognized with commercial discounts in relation to sales costs, taking into account trends, seasonal factors and historic information; and - We also assessed whether the disclosures in the individual and consolidated financial statements take the material information about commercial discounts into account.

-Based on the evidence obtained through the aforesaid procedures, we consider the recorded balances of Commercial agreements and related disclosures to be acceptable within the context of the combined financial statements taken as a whole.
+Based on the evidence obtained through the aforesaid procedures, we consider the recorded balances of Commercial agreements and related disclosures to be acceptable within the context of the individual and consolidated financial statements taken as a whole for the period ended June 30, 2020.

-Government grants - ICMS (Note 25)
+Government grants - ICMS (Note 26)